Validating Quantum State Preparation Programs (Extended Version)

 \item We develop a property-based testing (PBT) framework for validating programs written in \pqasm (\Cref{sec:implementation}) by showing a general flow of constructing such PBT frameworks for validating quantum programs.

 \item We certify a compiler from \pqasm to \sqir \cite{VOQC} (\Cref{sec:vqir-compilation}) to ensure that our \pqasm tool correctly reflect quantum program behaviors.

-\item We evaluate \pqasm via a selection of state preparation programs and demonstrate that QSV is capable of validating the programs (\Cref{sec:evaluation,sec:eval}).
-These programs were previously considered to be hard or impossible to simulate on classical machines, and some of them (amplitude amplification, hamming weight, and element distinctness state preparation programs) were never verified or validated.
-We attempted to run these programs in an industrial quantum simulator, Qiskit and DDSim \cite{ddsim} (a key in the Munich Quantum Toolkit \cite{mqt}).
-None of the state preparation programs are simulatable in the simulators (\Cref{sec:eval}) if the input qubit length is a normal one (60 qubits per register and up to 361 qubits as the total input qubit size).
-In contrast, QSV can effectively run 10,000 test cases to validate these large qubit length programs via QuickChick. \end{itemize}
+\item We evaluate \pqasm via a selection of state preparation programs and demonstrate that QSV is capable of validating the programs (\Cref{sec:evaluation,sec:eval}), which are hard to verify or validate if the input quibit length is normal (60 qubits per register and up to 361 qubits as the total input qubit size), based on the Qiskit quantum simulator and DDSim \cite{ddsim}. \end{itemize}